Last Updated on May 11, 2022 by Shaun Snapp

 Facing the Reality of Cloud Updates

-The Diginomica article on Workday demonstrates the challenges faced when upgrading an ERPish system (I say “ish,” as Workday does not have supply chain functionality) in the cloud.
+The Diginomica article on Workday demonstrates the challenges faced when upgrading an ERP-ish system (I say “ish,” as Workday does not have supply chain functionality) in the Cloud.

 If we can all recall, the original idea of SaaS was that the upgrades would be performed in a way that is seamless for the user.
 Multi-tenancy combined with a single code base for all customers.

 Why is this Wall Street analyst so happy?
-Well, he thinks that all enterprise systems can be as easily migrated to the cloud as CRM.
+Well, he thinks that all enterprise systems can be as easily migrated to the Cloud as CRM.
 This makes him see reduced operational expenses for the software vendors he tracks as far as the eye can see.

-Does the Cloud = Money?
+Does Cloud = Money?

-While some simple software categories, notably CRM, works like that, ERP systems do not work this way.
+While some simple software categories, notably CRM, work like that, ERP systems do not work this way.
 This Diginomica article back in 2013 on Workday’s upgrade process gave us a hint of these complicating factors.
 Moreover, all of this is quite common for cloud ERP vendors.

-The following quotation is from Rushabh Mehta of ERPNext who is very upfront about their cloud upgrade process.
+The following quotation is from Rushabh Mehta of ERPNext, who is very upfront about their cloud upgrade process.